JulissaDantes/rareSkill-system/README.md

 ## Practice

 The following changes must be made:

-- You must use solidity 0.8.0 or higher, don’t use SafeMath DONE
-- Use an existing fixed point library, but don’t use the Uniswap one.
-- Use Openzeppelin’s or Solmate’s safeTransfer instead of building it from scratch like Unisawp does DONE
 - Instead of implementing a flash swap the way Uniswap does, use EIP 3156. **Be very careful at which point you update the reserves**

 Your unit tests should cover the following cases: